The best towns and villages in Tenerife

 Santiago del Teide

-Santiago del Teide is a small, quiet town nestled between the mountains and, of course, Teide National Park.
-It’s a good stop if you’re heading up to the park from the south or coming down from Masca.
-It’s not as photogenic as the villages we’ve already seen, but the vibe is very nice.
+Santiago del Teide is a small, quiet town nestled among the mountains, not far from Teide National Park.
+It makes a convenient stop when traveling toward the park from the south or heading down from Masca.
+It may not be as photogenic as some of the villages above, but the atmosphere is genuinely pleasant.

 Where to sleep nearby?
 La Casona del Patio: A charming hacienda-style hotel, very peaceful and ideal for exploring Teno, Masca, and Los Gigantes.
 As a bonus, it offers spacious and comfortable rooms, an excellent buffet breakfast, an on-site restaurant/bar, a gym, and a large free parking area.